brinktrade/guides/content/widgets/4_provider_customization.md

   connectors
 })

-// Add custom provider to your App
+// Add a custom provider to your App

 ReactDOM.render(
   <WagmiProvider config={wagmiConfig}>